postk-dev/skyrim-gmoh/README.md

 # Wabbajak Installation & Configuration

 - Download wabbajak.exe from the official Wabbajak site (www.wabbajak.org).
-- Download the latest Wabbajak .meta file for GMOH from this repository {latest release}.
+- Download the latest Wabbajak .meta file for GMOH from https://www.nexusmods.com/skyrimspecialedition/mods/106393.
-- Create a new folder for Wabbajak at, or close to, the root of your drive (e.g. c:\wabbajak).
+- Create a new folder for Wabbajak close to the root of your drive (e.g. c:\wabbajak).
 Do not create this folder in a UAC protected folder (e.g. Program Files or My Games).
 - Move wabbajak.exe into the new folder.
 - Run the executable and wait for it to update.
 - Select "Install from Disk".